 In order to hike the Waitukubuli National Trail in Dominica, you will need to purchase one of three passes.
 This includes:

-- Day Pass: To hike one or more segments at a cost of US$12.00
+- Day Pass: To hike one or more segments at the cost of US$12.00

-- Special Pass: For organized tour packages and promotional events at a cost of US$10.00
+- Special Pass: For organized tour packages and promotional events at the cost of US$10.00

 - Rubis Filling Station, Portsmouth